 I guess this is how it begins.

-I took a last sight at the distant Exaltation, before turning away as the ship began its final jump protocol.
+I took a last sight at the distant Exaltation, before turning away as the ship began its final jump protocol and the shutters came down.

 Chapter 2: Before the Storm